TimeWarpEngineering/timewarp-state/samples/BlazorStateSample/README.md

 [!code-csharp[CounterState](../BlazorStateSample/BlazorStateSample.Client/Features/Counter/CounterState.cs?name=CounterState)]

 ## Seperation of HTML and C#.
-I like to keep my C# code separated from the HTML and yet colocated.
+I like to keep my C# code separated from the HTML and yet co-located.
-So instead of a `@functions` sections for each .cshtml file we will have an associated .cshtml.cs. file and Visual Studio will automatically group these together.
+Instead of a `@functions` sections for each .cshtml file we will have an associated .cshtml.cs. file and Visual Studio will automatically group these together.
 This is not required but I find it easier to reason about.